Kleftiko caves in Milos, Greece via @finduslost

 PRESET COLLECTION USED IN THIS BLOG POST: GREEK ISLANDS COLLECTION

-Stay details: Asterias Boutique Hotel (where we stayed) & otherΒ properties on the north side (near most well-known beaches); Melian Boutique Hotel (recommended by a friend, fully booked during our visit); this Airbnb (on one of our favorite beaches).
+Stay details: Asterias Boutique Hotel (where we stayed) & otherΒ properties on the north side (near most well-known beaches); Melian Boutique Hotel (recommended by a friend, fully booked during our visit).
 All hotels & homes in Milos.

 Kleftiko Caves